 OLYMPICS: Sweden Put Stop to Slovenia's Dream Run

-Sochi, 19 February - Sweden brought out their best hockey in the final period to stop Slovenia's dream run in the Olympic ice hockey tournament with a 5-0 win (1-0, 0-0, 4-0) in Wednesday's quarter-final in Sochi.
+Sochi, 19 February - Sweden put on a clinic in the final period to stop Slovenia's dream run in the Olympic ice hockey tournament with a 5-0 win (1-0, 0-0, 4-0) in Wednesday's quarter-final in Sochi.

 A tired Slovenia was no match for the top-ranked team at the tournament in the final period, after keeping touch with the Swedes for the first 40 minutes.

-Playing just a day after its historic win over Austria in the playoffs for the quarters, Slovenia stuck to its plan early on by not allowing easy opportunities to the Swedes.
+Playing only a day after its historic win over Austria in the playoffs for the quarters, Slovenia stuck to its plan early on by not allowing easy opportunities to the Swedes.

 Sweden continued to create more chances in the second period, but Slovenia's defence and goalie Robert Kristan held on to keep Slovenia in the hunt.

-But any hopes of a miracle win against the powerful Swedes were dashed at the outset of the third period, when Daniel Sedin extended the lead to 2-0 in the 42nd minute.
+But any hopes of a miracle win against the powerful Swedes were dashed at the outset of the third period, as Daniel Sedin extended the lead to 2-0 in the 42nd minute.

-Slovenia was on the back foot after that as tiredness set in and Sweden took advantage of their opportunities to score three more goals in the 49th, 52nd and 56th minutes to put the match away.
+Slovenia was on the back foot after that as tiredness set and Sweden took advantage of its opportunities to score three more goals in the 49th, 52nd and 56nd minute to put the match away.